-When assisting your patient to walk, follow these general rules:
+When assisting your loved one to walk, follow these general rules for ambulation

-- Assist patient to the standing position, then count to 10 before proceeding.
+- Assist them to the standing position, then count to 10 before proceeding.

-- Stand by the patients’ weaker side and slightly behind.
+- Stand by their weaker side and slightly behind.

-- Grasp gait belt in back with one hand while placing another hand in front of collarbone on the weaker side.
+- Grasp the gait belt in the back with one hand while placing another hand in front of the collarbone on the weaker side.

-- Do not rush the patient; be patient—allow plenty of time.
+- Do not rush your loved one; be patient—allow plenty of time.